cormiertyshawn895/Retroactive/README.md

 - All features should work for iTunes 12.9.5.

 - All features should work for iTunes 12.6.5 except for backing up an iOS device.
-Use iTunes 12.9.5 or Finder to back up instead.
+Use iTunes 12.9.5 or Finder to back up your device instead.
 Thumbnails of download apps may appear distorted.

+- Movies and TV Shows downloaded from the iTunes Store may be unable to play in iTunes.
+Download or play them in the TV app instead.

+- Some dialogs in iTunes may display a crossed-out iTunes icon.
+This is purely cosmetic and has no functional impact.

 - All Final Cut Pro 7 features should work.